luoxh3/bleval/README.md

 **Step 1: Specify the `log_joint_i` function**

-The `log_joint_i` function calculates the log joint probability for each unit.
+The `log_joint_i` function calculates the log joint density for each unit.
 This function takes the following inputs:

 -   `samples_s`: A named vector of parameter values from a posterior sample.
 -   `data`: A list containing the observed data.